melvincabatuan/LBYEC2B-hello-c/README.md

 Correcting the `printf` will fix the tests.

 ### To do
-Edit the hello.c file to prints the string "Hello, LBYEC2B!".
+Edit the hello.c source file to prints the string "Hello, LBYEC2B!".